Rod2499/azure-network-protocols/README.md

 </p>
 <p>
 Open Wireshark and filter for ICMP traffic only.
-Retrieve the private IP address of VM 2 and attempt to ping it from within VM 1.
+Retrieve the private IP address of VM 2(Ubuntu Server 20.04) and attempt to ping it from within VM 1(Windows 10).
 Observe ping requests and replies within WireShark.

 </p>